cesarhernandezgt/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 #### `azure-webapp:config`
 -  A command line tool providing a great experience for managing webapp deploy configuration, it will rewrite your pom config based on your input.
 Detail about the configuation could be found in the following.
+-  The command line will divide the config into 3 parts.
+   1. Application

+        You can config appName, resource group, region, pricing tier at this part.
+   2. Runtime

+        You can config operating system and runtime stack at this part.
+It should be noted that you can not change the operating system after you deploy it.
+   3. DeploymentSlot

+        You can config deployment slot at this part.

 #### `azure-webapp:deploy`
 - Deploy artifacts or docker container image to an Azure Web App based on your configuration.<br>If the specified Web App does not exist, it will be created.